DanisAlukaev/DanisAlukaev/README.md

 ## Hi there 👋

+I'm currently working as a researcher in AI Lab of Innopolis University.

 ### 🚀 Projects
 - Automatic essay evaluator [Linguask](https://github.com/Vitsyn-Morgunov-and-Nikulin/automatic-essay-evaluator) for assessing natural language text by analytical measures, e.g., vocabulary, syntax, cohesion etc. Special attention is given to quality ensuring techniques that (partially) automate routine operations and restrict programmers from violating style rules and designing non-working code.
 - Сlosed-source deep learning package `spiner` used in AI Lab of Innopolis University to explore morphometry of vertebrae and intervertebral discs, measure coronal and sagittal Cobb angles, classify and segment osteoporosis on each vertebra.